 How to Hire a Retail Sales Representative: Job Skills

-Often, clients aren’t sure what they want, how to describe it and how to value what they are about to buy.
-That's why to successfully source retail sales representatives, you must remember you’re looking for people who like selling and people who like people—not people who are already technical experts in the product.
+Clients aren’t always sure what they want, how to describe it, or how to value what they are about to buy.
+That’s why, when you’re looking into hiring sales reps, you must remember that you’re looking for people who like selling and enjoy interacting with people—not people who are simply technical experts in your product.

-Focus on individuals who have transferrable experience and soft skills (such as an ability to communicate and engage customers.)
+Focus on individuals who have transferrable experience and the right soft skills (such as an ability to communicate and engage customers).
+Someone who’s good at connecting with individuals but new to the product or industry is usually a stronger candidate than someone who’s an expert in the field (electronics, for example) but not very personable.
 Sources to tap might include:

 - Hospitality industry veterans